Tracing Multilingual Representations in LLMs with Cross-Layer Transcoders: Introduction

 Depending on our CLT-driven insights, we conduct two causal studies.
 First, we are able to change the output language by intervening on a small set of high-frequency language features in the final layers decoding from the pivot language to the target language.
 Further, we investigate the causal effect of training data composition by varying English-to-multilingual ratios.
 We analyze our re-trained models on different language ratios, and reveal how language distribution during pretraining shapes internal multilingual representations.
+Our contributions are as follows: